TSakamoto-evo/sex_GRN/degeneration/readme.md

 purged  : generation when the deleterious allele was purged (t2 + 1)

 `plot_fig.R`:
-Code to make Figure 6 and Extended Figure 6.
+Code to make Figure 6 and Extended Data Figure 6.

 `plot_fig_all.R`:
-Code to make Extended Figure 7.
+Code to make Extended Data Figure 7.